Back

 Essential parts of the cake pricing strategy

-Literally, any pricing strategy is a complex structure because there are many things that determine the final cost of any product.
+A pricing strategy can be seen as complex because many components determine the final cost of any product.
 The same goes for baked goods, cakes, and pastries.
-Your customers will always be interested in how much does cakes cost, and you must be able to provide the exact price right away.
+Your customers will always be interested in how much cakes cost, and you must be able to provide the exact price when quoting.
 So, let’s take a look at the most significant aspects to consider when composing a cake pricing strategy.

 1. The cost factors